ufal/npfl138/tasks/speech_recognition.md

 <span style="color: red">**Currently, the CPU-based CTC decoder provides
 packages only for Python <= 3.12.
-I will try to provide packages for all Python versions, but in the meantime, you can use either the CUDA decoder or take the manual greedy decoder from `ctc_manual`.**</span>
+I will try to provide packages for all Python versions, but in the meantime, you can use either the CUDA CTC decoder or use the manual greedy CTC decoder from `ctc_manual`.**</span>